[Simple Steps] How to Clear Python Interpreter Console Screen?

 What is Lambda Function here?

 The “lambda” keyword in Python is used to define anonymous functions.
-And these functions are also called as lambda functions.
+These functions are also called lambda functions.

 Learn more about lambda function.
 You can write many such codes with no more hustle.
 It is extremely useful.

-These commands are tested on Python 3.4 version.
+These commands are tested on the latest Python version.
 It will work for both Python 2.x and 3.x versions.

 What’s Next?